 - Find out if there is a formal Adopt-A-Park or Park Ambassador program in your city.
 Search your city’s website or call 311 to connect with the coordinator of your city’s park engagement program

 What’s the best way to get the word out?

 - Develop your core email list of everyone who has expressed an interest in the group and in improving the park.
 Keep building and adding to this list

 - Establish a Facebook page or a website.
 Make your site attractive with lots of pictures of your park

 - Add your community park group to the Community Park Group map.
 That way, people in the neighbourhood will know that your group exists

 - Use posters in the local recreation centre, library, councillor’s office, cafes and businesses.

-- Ask your local representative to post information in their website and newsletter
+- Ask your councillor to post information in their website and newsletter

 Where can we find sources of funding for our project?